OliverOakley/project_two/README.md

 The Jenkinsfile tells the Jenkins Pipeline what to do when a build is scheduled.
 My Jenkinsfile has 5 stages:
 1. Test -
+    * It is important that this stage is first, so that a broken build is not deployed.
 2. Build - Builds the Docker containers and their images, i.e. the four services of the application.
     * Does this by executing the 'docker-compose build' command.
 3. Push - Pushes the images that were built to my DockerHub.
     * Does this by executing the 'docker-compose push' command.
     * It pushes to my DockerHub as I have set the DockerHub credential in Jenkins, and logged in to DockerHub on the Jenkins user on my master-machine.
 4. Configure - Runs the Ansible Playbook which configures the NGINX reverse proxy and load balancer, and the Docker Swarm.
-    * By running the Ansible Playbook, Jenkins essentially SSHs into each machine and configures them appropriately.
+    * By running the Ansible Playbook, Jenkins SSHs into each machine and configures them appropriately.
     * How they are configured is defined by the Playbook and /ansible/roles.
 See 'Ansible' below for more information.
-5. Deploy -
+5. Deploy - Deploys the application.
+    * It secure copies the docker-compose.yaml file from master-machine to manager-machine.
+    * It then SSHs into the manager machine as the Jenkins user and deploys the swarm stack.

 The commands for these 5 Jenkinsfile stages are run from scripts, stored within the scripts folder.
 This is so any issues with stages of the Pipeline can be solved by editing the scripts rather than the Jenkinsfile itself.

 As we can see here, the Pipeline runs successfully:

 [!jenkinssuccess]

+Once the Pipeline has successfully ran, you can navigate to the publicIP of the nginx-machine to access the application.

 ## Environment Configuration - Ansible:
 ### Ansible Setup: